bookofproofs/bookofproofs.github.io/_sources/history/17th-century/gregory-david.md

 * In fact 1707 marks the union of the parliaments of England and Scotland, an event which Gregory had strongly supported.
 * Gregory spent some months in Edinburgh in his role with the Scottish mint working on bringing the Scottish currency into line with that of England.
 * Gregory's health had been poor over a number of years and he was advised to go to Bath so that he might be cured.
-* In fact Gregory and his wife had nine children, but seven died while still children.

 Born 3 June 1659, Aberdeen, Scotland.
 Died 10 October 1708, Maidenhead, Berkshire, England.